dansmyers/Simulation/Sprint-5-Discrete_Event_Simulation/Deliverables/README.md

 # Simulating Disney's FastPass+ System

+## Team members and honor pledge

+Griffin, Jacob, Maria

+“On my honor, I have not given, nor received, nor witnessed any unauthorized assistance on this work.”

 ## Description

 In this project, you'll use the *discrete-event simuation* strategy to model a version of Disney's FastPass+ system.